outpaddling/LPJS/README.md

 Unlike other batch systems, LPJS is designed to be small, easy to deploy and manage, and portable to __any__
 POSIX platform.
-Most existing batch systems are extremely complex, including our long-time favorite SLURM, which stands for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination.
-The 'S' in SLURM has become somewhat of an irony.
+Most existing batch systems are extremely complex, including our long-time favorite, SLURM, which stands for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination.
+The 'S' in SLURM has become somewhat of an irony as it has evolved into the dominant batch system for massive clusters.

 Overly complex HPC tools present a barrier to learning and research for those who have no ready access to centralized HPC resources.